Sv443-Network/.github/profile/README.md

 ## Sv443 Network
-Network of independent developers offering FOSS applications and services
+Network of independent developers offering free and open source applications and services